top of page

 In deep-cycle applications, they will generally outlast an AGM battery, unless the AGM has been designed for deep cycling.
 Like the AGM, the selected charger must have a specific Gel setting to avoid overcharge damage.

-Additionally, the charger and charge algorithm should support temperature compensated charging.
+Additionally, the charger and charge algorithm should support temperature-compensated charging.
 Since Gel batteries are resistant to spills and leakage, they can also be shipped by air.

 AGM Vs Flooded/Wet vs Gel Battery